 We are aware that geographic, language and other factors limited those able to attend and thereby limited the range of examples, case studies and literature from practitioners and theorists we were able to draw upon, and wrote a period of open review into our initial proposal.

 Because this is an early release, it’s not as polished as the PDF-based version.
 For example, the formatting that helped Case Studies and Perspectives stand out from the page has been lost.
 While we work on an update, we hope you’ll forgive these small issues in the name of providing access and the ability to comment on our text sooner rather than later.

-Writing for diverse audiences from the varied perspectives represented in our group of collaborators is not easy, particularly when working remotely and within a limited time frame.
-To borrow a phrase from another community review project, we welcome your help in pointing out any places that may require additional explanation, or that may not be accessible to newcomers in those professions and fields.
-We’d love to know how you might use the book or individual chapters in teaching, research and your own practice.
+Writing for diverse audiences from the varied perspectives represented in our group of collaborators is not easy, particularly when working remotely and within a limited time frame, so we asked early readers to comment on our book.
+To borrow a phrase from another community review project, we welcomed help in pointing out any places that may require additional explanation, or that may not be accessible to newcomers in those professions and fields.
+We’d always love to know how you might use the book or individual chapters in teaching, research and your own practice.

-The review period for this publication will close on August 9, 2021.
+The review period for this publication closed on August 9, 2021.
 After this, we’ll begin re-editing to incorporate feedback (and fix oddities in referencing etc.) and produce our final version of the book.